hambrosia/dirtbag-pi/README.md

 * Start the Flask application: `python3 api.py`
 * Navigate to `http://<ip-addr-of-pi>:5000` and the soil moisture and soil temperature readings will be shown.

+## Understanding the Output
+* Soil capacitance readings are returned by the sensor as a value between ~315 (air) and ~1015 (submersion in water).
+DirtBag converts this raw capacitance reading to an approximate moisture percent value rounded to two decimal points.
+* Soil temperature readings are returned natively in Celcius by the sensor and displayed to the user in Celcius.

 ## Current and Planned Features
 * Part 1(DONE): Displays a webpage on the local network that shows the soil moisture and tempoerature.
 * Part 2: The webpage displays historical data including graphs and averages that persist on reboot of the Raspberry Pi.